 Demonstrating your ability to be independent and focused can be more important than having broad interests and a broad range of experiences.
 Describe your technical expertise with clear details to demonstrate your mastery of the concepts and skills you’ve learned through relevant activities such as lab projects, classes, internships, summer jobs and previous research experience.

-Lastly, don’t ignore bad grades or other anomalies in your application package.
+For both programs, don’t ignore bad grades or other anomalies in your application package.
 If you had trouble with a course or another type of challenge, your statement of objectives is a good place to acknowledge that setback and explain what you learned from the experience.